 Clear specifications and quality assurance are two artifacts that are part of the software development lifecycle where compromises should never be made.

 In the classical approach, finalizing the specifications was a costly process that slowed development and extended the delivery time of the product to the end customers.
-Another expensive side of the classic approach are those inflection points generated by any change in specifications that required, as a direct consequence, the modification of related tests, whether automated or manual.
+Another expensive aspect of the classic approach is the excessive rework generated by changes in specifications that required, as a direct consequence, the modification of related tests, whether automated or manual.

-By introducing specific frameworks to implement SMART Requirements, we can re-generate test scripts so that they adequately reflect any changes to the specifications.
+By introducing specific frameworks to implement SMART Requirements, we have the opportunity to re-generate test scripts so that they adequately reflect any changes to the specifications.
 Automatic.
 No additional costs.
 No compromises.

 If you liked what you read in this post, please help us spread the word about it via the Click to Tweet feature below or the social sharing icons at the bottom of the post.Why use SMART requirements for Smart Testing?
 You'll deliver higher quality code to production more reliably and for cheaper.
 Read more in this blog post from Narcis Oancea.
 Click To Tweet